Dromediansk/mp-blog/src/markdown-pages/development-journey.md

 ### Motivation as a first pillar of success

+> " There’s no reason to have a plan B because it distracts from plan A. "
+> – Will Smith

-For the start, I would like to point out that following ideas are purely subjective and I am drawing ideas only from my experience up to now, so please don't judge and feel free to make your own opinions.
+For the start, I would like to point out that following ideas are purely subjective and I am drawing ideas only from my experience up to now, so feel free to make your own decisions and opinions.

 It all started, when I was studying at university.
 I couln't imagine, which full-time job would suit me and I was just studying, because I had to.
 However, I started to browse youtube channels (besides playing video games and hanging out) to find new point of view and move on.
 I think [Michael Valmont](https://www.youtube.com/channel/UCD-cyDCJUs80NGUCYTCVPDA) had created most useful videos I have ever came across - among other things - about [Will Smith](https://www.youtube.com/watch?v=1CbMDE1ZzHA) and [Connor McGregor](https://www.youtube.com/watch?v=FrYv01Z1Hek).
 I believe it's truly important to have our own model to stay motivated in long-term.